Halfpoint Images/Moment via Getty Images

 2. Lift your right arm across your chest, hooking your left arm around it above your right elbow.

 3. Use your left arm to draw the right arm toward your chest so you feel a stretch in your right shoulder.
-Hold 30 seconds.
+Hold for 30 seconds.

 4. Release and repeat on the other side.